Dyeing Easter eggs is a fun family holiday tradition, but what do you do with all those leftover hard-boiled eggs once Easter is over?

-Find my method for Perfect Hard-Boiled Eggs here.
+Find more details for my method for Perfect Hard-Boiled Eggs here.

 Salted Hard-Boiled Eggs

-The easiest way to use the leftover eggs is to eat them as-is.
-Well, ok, not quite as-is, since you need to peel the shell, but besides that, they are ready to eat.
+The easiest way to use leftover hard-boiled eggs is to eat them as-is.
+Well, ok, not quite as-is, since you need to peel the shell.
+But besides that, they are ready to eat.
 I prefer to put just a pinch of salt on mine, or you could use a bit of pepper or other seasonings.
 Either way, hard-boiled eggs are delicious just the way they are.